rakshitsoral/urban-jekyll-template/_posts/2019-11-10-click-depth-why-and-how-it-matters-for-a-website’s-pagination-and-seo.md

 Here’s what Google’s John Muller has to say about the importance of Click Depth in SEO,

-<<<<<<< HEAD
-<div class="mb-wrap mb-style-2"><blockquote style="font-size: 20 px">“What does matter for us ... is how easy it is to actually find the content.
+<blockquote>“What does matter for us ... is how easy it is to actually find the content.
 So especially if your homepage is generally the strongest page on your website, and from the homepage, it takes multiple clicks to actually get to one of these stores, then that makes it a lot harder for us to understand that these stores are actually pretty important."<br><br>

 “On the other hand, if it’s one click from the home page to one of these stores then that tells us that these stores are probably pretty relevant, and that probably we should be giving them a little bit of weight in the search results as well.
-So it’s more a matter of how many links you have to click through to actually get to that content rather than what the URL structure itself looks like.”</blockquote></div>
+So it’s more a matter of how many links you have to click through to actually get to that content rather than what the URL structure itself looks like.”</blockquote>

 In essence: If a page needs more than 3 clicks to be reached, it’s performance will be considered as poorly to search engines.
 Hence, the pages that are deeper in your website silo’s will have issues to crawl as compared to the page of click depth one or two.

 If the stats are to be believed, deep pages have a lower page rank because search engines are less likely to find them.
 Hence, crawling issues will be there.
 These pages are less likely to perform and rank as compared to the pages that are easily found from the home page.